 The project master database and associated datasets are stored on VTDEC and NYSDEC computer servers.
-Daily and monthly back-ups are performed and the tapes are stored separately in fireproof cabinets in a locked room.
-See also Section 10.4 of the VAEL QSM for a complete description (VAEL, 2017).
-Additional data back-ups are stored on redundant servers as well as written to compact disc.
+Daily and monthly back-ups are performed.
+See also Section 10.4 of the VAEL QSM for a complete description (VAEL, 2021).
+Additional data back-ups are stored on redundant servers.
 The data are available to other government agencies, researchers, consultants, students, and the general public on request in either electronic, paper copy form or on the web at http://dec.vermont.gov/watershed/lakes-ponds/monitor/lake-champlain.
-Data are uploaded to Storet each spring as part of the VT DEC's data package.
+Data are uploaded to EPA Water Quality Exchange each spring as part of the VT DEC's data package.
+This data can then be retrieved using the EPA Water Quality Portal.